alumik/nankai.cls/README.md

 # Nankai Document

-This unofficial package provides a class for creating documents of Nankai University.
+This unofficial LaTeX package provides a class for creating documents for people working with Nankai University or maybe even inside it.

 This project is based on [huawei – Template for Huawei documents](https://ctan.org/pkg/huawei).